gianfrancodemarco/site/content/posts/dumb-db-1.md

 ## Update Data

-Any respectable database (even if DumbDB is not one of them!) should be able to update data.
+Any respectable DBMS (even if DumbDB is not one of them!) should be able to update data.
-The constraint of having an append only file means that we cannot directly update a previously inserted row directly on the CSV file, but we have to think of another strategy.
+The constraint of having an append-only file means that we cannot directly update a previously inserted row directly on the CSV file, but we have to think of another strategy.

 In reality, the strategy is pretty simple: we just insert a new row with the updated data, and when we query we only consider the most recent data.
 So, updating data is just a wrapper around the insert operation.